Campinghedgehog/campinghedgehog.github.io/_posts/2024-10-12-natural-right-and-history.markdown

     - Weber viewed science as objective.
 The facts of social science are also objective, but these facts are sampled from a sampling bias (values) from the sea of possible facts of social science
     - Weber's view hinges on the Is vs Ought.
 Strauss argues that this isn't valid because given we have an Ought, social science may be used to guide the Is.
 Weber's objection stems from his belief that we cannot have any genuine knowledge of Ought.
     - Strauss will argue that this sort of relativism of values leads to contradiction
+- Natural right does not comport with Weber's method because Weber is coming at it from the world of science, while the world that precedes science would admit of the idea of natural right.

+## Chapter 3: The Origin of the Idea of Natural Right
+- going back to the idea of "natural" before philosophy
+- the idea of "nature" partitions up the whole of phenomenon
+    - previously, there was no distinction made between mere custom and the unchanging "nature" of things
+        - "Barking and wagging the tail is the way of dogs, menstruation is the way of women,"
+- the most important way was "our" way, i.e. the right way for prephilosophic man.
+It identified the right way with the ancestral way
+- "The emergence of the idea of natural right presupposes, therefore, the doubt of authority."
+- But the inconsistencies between the "first things" or the various ancestral ways that are in contradiction gives rise to the question as to which is the true account, and thus gives rise to philosophy
+    - first-person experience vs hearsay was only applied to the non-first things, but the traveler that has seen many different customs and traditions applies this distinction to the first things as well
+    - the universal application of first-person experience and hearsay leads to the judgement of truth quantified over all man, i.e. judged on the basis of man as man, as opposed to some particular group or individual
+    - "natural" distinctions arise
 -